jerryno6/vulinux/linux_popular_commands.md

 git merge develop       //merge develop branch to current branch git push origin HEAD  	// or <branch_name>

+git fetch origin --prune    //clean stale branches & fetch new from origin

-git checkout -b feature_x   //create a new branch named "feature_x" and switch to it using git checkout master 		//switch back to master git checkout abc.txt        //revert file abc.txt git checkout .              //discard all changes git branch -a               //-a : list all branches or local branches only git branch -a               //list remote branches only git branch -d feature_x		//delete branch git pull					//update repository git pull origin develop     //pull from develop branch and merge to current branch (you are not standing at develop) git log
+git checkout -b feature_x   //create a new branch named "feature_x" and switch to it using git checkout master 		//switch back to master git checkout abc.txt        //revert file abc.txt git checkout .              //discard all changes git branch                  //-a : list all branches or local branches only git branch -a               //list all branches including remote branch git branch -d feature_x		//git delete branch git pull					//update repository git pull origin develop     //pull from develop branch and merge to current branch (you are not standing at develop) git log